Introducing the USDA Sponsored Margin Protection Program for Dairy Decision Tool

 Access to the MPP Decision Tool, and other educational material, is available at the following websites:

-A brochure identifying the features of the MPP Decision Tool is available here: brochure.
+A brochure design made for identifying the features of the MPP Decision Tool is available here: brochure.

 Easy to Use